fwupd/fwupd/src/fwupdtool.md

 EXIT STATUS
 ===========

+Commands that successfully execute will return "0", with generic failure as "1".

+There are also several other exit codes used:
-Commands that successfully execute will return "0", but commands that have no actions but successfully execute will return "2".
+A return code of "2" is used for commands that have no actions but were successfully executed, and "3" is used when a resource was not found.

 BUGS
 ====